Pill mill: Consequences

 Facilitated access to powerful painkillers is contributing to the opioid epidemic in the United States, as clients who take these drugs over a long period of time become accustomed to them and may need higher doses to achieve the same alleviating or pleasurable effect (drug tolerance with subsequent high-dose dependence).
 In addition, the opiates in these drugs have a euphoric effect.
 When used regularly, the foreign opiates can replace the functions of the body's own endorphins, resulting in high addiction.
 Drug abuse leads to increasing numbers of cases in emergency rooms, cost-intensive treatment of addictions and frequent overdose deaths.

 Excessive prescription practice, negligent and absurd practice, and the promotion of drug addiction and illegal drug trafficking are violations of medical ethics and laws.
 For this reason, a large number of police operations, measures by the Drug Enforcement Administration (DEA) and closures of these facilities have occurred.
 Many perpetrators were convicted by the courts, and by the end of 2016 there were 378 physicians in Florida alone, with 95 more under indictment there by that time.

 In response to the growing problems with narcotics abuse, a number of states have tightened their laws.
 In Kentucky, for example, a law to improve monitoring of prescription practices, known as the Pill Mill Bill (KRS 218A.175 et seq.), has been in effect since 2012.
-By 2012, 41 U.S. states had implemented such monitoring programs, and by 2019 all states except Missouri had implemented such programs.
+By 2012, 41 U.S. states had implemented such prescription monitoring program, and by 2019 all states except Missouri had implemented such programs.
 There is debate in the literature whether and about the extent to which the tightening of narcotics laws is causing addicts to turn to other addictive substances such as heroin, with many heroin addicts generally claiming that they have previously abused prescription opioids.
 Addicts also switched to fentanyl, often with fatal consequences.